Air purifier · whole-room

 Related guides

 This score is our opinion under our published rubric, not a statement of objective fact or a lab test of this product.
 We score what third-party certifications prove; absence of a certification means we found no verification, not that a product fails to perform.
-Last reviewed 2026-05-29.
+Last reviewed 2026-06-06.
 Scored under air-v1.0.
-Prices and certifications are re-verified on a cadence; see the methodology for how each rule fires.
+Prices were last checked 45 days ago; the freshness chip above the cost panel shows the current state.
+See the methodology for how each rule fires.